Orphanage – Disabled Centrum

 International transfers are also available.
 No banking costs are charged when Sister Chantal leaves the money in her bank account for a couple of weeks or more.

-Please wire your donations to:
+Please wire your donations in US$ to:

 Vietcombank